pyhf/numfocus-affiliate-project-application/README.md

 5. Please provide a summary description of your project in a few sentences.

-pyhf is a pure-Python library for the building and serialization of statistical models used commonly in high energy physics.
+pyhf is a pure-Python library for the building and serialization of statistical models used commonly in high energy particle physics.
 It also supports statistical inference powered by n-dimensional array library computational backends, including machine learning libraries that allow for exploitation of automatic differentiation and hardware acceleration for speeding up model fitting.

 6. Does your project have a logo?